raushanctf/Bandit-Overthewire/README.md

 🛠️ **Steps to Solve**

 * Step1:- To Now, use the retrieved password to log into Level 1:
+* Step 2:- connect is username@bandit.labs.overthewire.org, on port 2220.
+Username is
-* Step 2:- After Login, we use Linux commands like ls and Cat then we find Passwords to move forward Next Level
+* - After Login, we use Linux commands like ls and Cat then we find Passwords to move forward Next Level

 👉 Here POC Given To solve this lab

 ![level1](https://github.com/user-attachments/assets/f5c52059-fa32-474e-95e5-e4168c1e6948)
 ![level1 1](https://github.com/user-attachments/assets/7c0f0b2d-8a18-430f-b926-ac437d95f09b)
+we Found Passwords for Level 2 is **263JGJPfgU6LtdEvgfWU1XP5yac29mFx**

 # 🎯Bandit Level 1 to 2
 👉 Problem Description: The goal of Level 2 is to connect to the Bandit server using SSH and find the password for Level 3.